 The Due Process Institute is a nonprofit, bipartisan, public interest organization that works to honor, preserve, and restore procedural fairness in the criminal justice system.
 Formed in 2018, the Due Process Institute has participated as amicus curiae in a number of cases before the Supreme Court and the courts of appeals presenting important criminal justice issues.

-This Court has asked the parties to address several questions in their supplemental briefs, including the following: "Is Chevron step-two deference applicable where the government interprets a statute that imposes both civil and criminal penalties?"
-This question implicates the rule of lenity, "the most venerable and venerated of interpretive principles."
-Carter v.
+We believe that the rule of lenity--"the most venerable and venerated of interpretive principles," Carter v.
 Welles-Bowen Realty, Inc., 736 F.3d 722, 731 (6th Cir.
-2013) (Sutton, J., concurring).
-Because the Due Process Institute believes the rule of lenity should take precedence over conflicting canons of construction for statutes with criminal application, given the risk to life and liberty, it has decided to submit this amicus brief for the Court's consideration.1
+2013) (Sutton, J., concurring)--should take precedence over conflicting canons of construction for statutes with criminal application, given the risk to life and liberty.
+In defense of this principle, the Due Process Institute participated as amicus in two previous bump stock cases raising the question whether the rule of lenity prevails over Chevron deference: Aposhian v.
+Barr, 958 F.3d 969 (10th Cir.
+2020), reinstated, 2021 U.S. App.
+LEXIS 6706 (10th Cir.
+Mar.
+5, 2021) (en banc), and Guedes v.
+BATFE, 140 S. Ct.
+789 (2020) (on petition for writ of certiorari).1

-1 All parties have consented to the filing of this amicus brief.
-Counsel for amicus state that no counsel for a party authored this brief in whole or in part; no party or party's counsel contributed money that was intended to fund preparing or submitting the brief; and no person other than amicus, its members, or its counsel made a monetary contribution to the preparation or submission of this brief.
+All parties have consented to the filing of this amicus brief.

+1 Counsel for amicus states that no counsel for a party authored this brief in whole or in part; no party or party's counsel contributed money that was intended to fund preparing or submitting the brief; and no person other than amicus, its members, or its counsel made a monetary contribution to the preparation or submission of this brief.